PTSD: National Center for PTSD

 VA National Deputy Director, Military Sexual Trauma and Psychologist

 See staff directory for contact information.

-- Boston University School of Medicine, Assistant Professor of Psychiatry
+- Boston University School of Medicine, Associate Professor of Psychiatry

 - Boston Consortium in Clinical Psychology, VA Boston Healthcare System, Postdoctoral Fellowship, 2006